yaswanthsatwik2008/NLP-Project/README.md

 -classes and objects
   just basics (some topics not completed)
 -Also done some problems in python language which are in cs101 course
+## week2 —

+### Dataset Understanding
+- saw what columns are there like text and label
+- each row is one news
+- understood fake and real labels

+### Used Pandas for Dataset
+- read csv file
+- head function
+- checked shape and columns
+- checked fake and real count
+- checked missing values
+- only basic pandas

+### Text Preprocessing
+- converted text to lowercase
+- removed punctuation and special characters
+- tokenization
+- removed stopwords
+- lemmatization

+### Libraries Used
+- pandas
+- nltk
+- re